 Capsicum baccatum, A Nice 'Low-Heat' Chilli with a Sweet Flavour, An attractive Brazilian variety with pretty conical, almost strawberry-shaped, multi-coloured Chillies which ripen from light purple through white, to orange and finally a vibrant rosy red.
-Not only ornamental but also highly productive, this offers mild heat and a sweet background flavour for picking and eating right off the bush or as a great tasting sauce.
+Not only ornamental but also highly productive, this offers mild heat and a sweet background flavour for picking and eating right off the bush or as a great-tasting sauce.
 With so many chillies in ripening motion, It tends to be a bit late ripening, so really benefits from an early start (Feb / Mar).
 Scoville Rating: 500 to 1000, Height: 75cm (30"), Seed Count Approx - 15 avg

 SOWING - Chillies require a long, warm growing season.
-Sow indoors Early Spring (Feb/Mar) or approx 8 wks prior to transplanting, 1 cm deep & provide constant moisture & a warm soil, germination is sometimes slow to start, once seedlings develop 2-3 true leaves, transplant into separate permanent containers or ground with some protection, Best in a greenhouse or under protection.
+Sow indoors Early Spring (Feb/Mar) or approx 8 wks prior to transplanting, 1 cm deep & provide constant moisture & warm soil, germination is sometimes slow to start, once seedlings develop 2-3 true leaves, transplant into separate permanent containers or ground with some protection, Best in a greenhouse or under protection.